awsdocs/aws-kms-developer-guide/doc_source/create-keys.md

 # Creating keys<a name="create-keys"></a>

-You can create AWS KMS keys in the AWS Management Console, the [CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) operation, or an [AWS CloudFormation template](creating-resources-with-cloudformation.md)\.
+You can create AWS KMS keys in the AWS Management Console, or by using the [CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) operation or an [AWS CloudFormation template](creating-resources-with-cloudformation.md)\.
 During this process, you determine the cryptographic configuration of your KMS key and the origin of the key material\.
 You cannot change these properties after the KMS key is created\.
 You also set the key policy for the KMS key, which you can change at any time\.

 If you are creating a KMS key to encrypt data you store or manage in an AWS service, create a symmetric KMS key\.
 [AWS services that are integrated with AWS KMS](https://aws.amazon.com/kms/features/#AWS_Service_Integration) use symmetric KMS keys to encrypt your data\.
 These services do not support encryption with asymmetric KMS keys\.
 For help deciding which type of KMS key to create, see [Choosing your KMS key configuration](symm-asymm-choose.md)\.